 For gentrification? - Tim Butler.

 Abstract: In this paper I argue that gentrification, despite the many arguments over its continuing validity as a concept, retains its key importance in understanding processes of class change.
-For some it is a process of colonising the city, for others a manifestation of belonging; for some the concept can be used as a radical critique of neoliberalism Gentrification needs to decouple itself from its original association with the deindustrialisation of metropolitan centres such as London and from its associations with working-class displacement.
-Recently, gentrification has occurred across the spatial scale in second-order cities and in hitherto suburban locations as well as in the countryside.
+For some it is a process of colonising the city, for others a manifestation of belonging; for some the concept can be used as a radical critique of neoliberalism.
+Urban gentrification needs to decouple itself from its original association with the deindustrialisation of metropolitan centres such as London and from its associations with working-class displacement.
 Processes such as greentrification, gated communities, and studentification often coexist in quite close proximity to each other.
 I argue that the concept of urban gentrification functions as an important way of understanding the mediations between global processes and flows.
 With the decline of social class as providing an overall explanation of cultural, social, and spatial behavior, this notion of urban gentrification as a form of elective belonging has considerable potential for uniting geographical and sociological approaches to agency and structure.